A non-iterative formula for straightening fillings of Young diagrams: Main Results

+Corollary \ref{corollary:mainCorollaryStr} is a generalization of Theorem 5.2(1) from~\cite{MR1417711}, where Lakshmibai and Gonciulea prove this for two column shapes of the form $\lambda = p \times 2$, for some positive integer $p$.
+Their notation differs somewhat and their result is stated in terms of lattices, meets, and joins but the sorting of a tableau with a two column shape corresponds to the leading term whose coefficient they prove is equal to 1.

-In general, calculating the left hand side in the above theorem using the classical straightening algorithm is a slow and complicated process.
-This theorem gives a vastly simplified two step process for doing so.
-In the first step, the basis $\{ \rbasis{S_{i}} \mid 1 \leq i \leq \kostka{\lambda}{z} \}$ is computed.
-In the second, the filling $F$ may be straightened by calculating the rearrangement coefficients $\rcf{F}{S_j}$ for $S_j \in \stdcontent{\lambda}{z}$.
+\begin{remark} In general, calculating the left hand side of the equation in Theorem~\ref{theorem:mainTheoremStr1In} using a classical straightening algorithm is a slow, iterative process.
+Computing the right hand side in Theorem~\ref{theorem:mainTheoremStr1In} can be achieved via two steps.
+In the first, the $D$-basis is computed.
+In the second, the filling $F$ may be straightened by calculating $\rcf{F}{S_j}$ for $S_j \in \stdcontent{\lambda}{z}$.
+In both steps, every rearrangement coefficient may be computed in parallel, making implementation on modern computer architecture considerably more efficient.

-Note, in particular, that the D-basis only depends on the content $z$ and shape $\lambda$, and hence, once it has been computed, straightening \emph{any filling} with the same content and shape reduces to the computation of at most $\kostka{\lambda}{z}$ rearrangement coefficients by Corollary \ref{corollary:mainCorollaryStr}.
+Additionally, the D-basis only depends on the content $z$ and shape $\lambda$, and hence, once it has been computed, straightening \emph{any filling} with the same content and shape reduces to the computation of (at most) $\kostka{\lambda}{z}$ rearrangement coefficients. \end{remark}

 \begin{example} Let the partition $\lambda = (4,3,2)$ and the content $z=(2,2,3,2)$.
-The six semistandard tableau with this shape and content, ordered as in \eqref{equation:rowOrderStd}, are
+The six semistandard tableaux with this shape and content, ordered as in \eqref{equation:rowOrderStd}, are

-We can now calculate the D-basis associated to this shape and content.
+We can now calculate the $D$-basis associated to this shape and content.
 We have

 Now, if we have a $F \in \fillcontent{\lambda}{z}$ such that